From 18 May – 25 August, East Sussex comes alive thanks to Glyndebourne, the quintissentially British summer celeberation of all things opera.

 What to Eat

 The extensive gardens of Glyndebourne are prime picnicking real estate and you can choose where you would like your picnic set up for you from a map.
 Guests can hire tables, porter set-up, picnic and picnic waiters if choosing one of Glynderboure’s .
 If bringing their own, guests can book a table or chair, but are also welcome to just bring a blanket!
 For restaurant meals, choose from , , or options.
 A , and are also on site.
+Want more recommendations?
+Read our guide to the best restaurants and where to eat nearby the festival.

 Where to Stay